chengscott/arzela/README.md

 - set `auth-enabled = true` in `influxdb.conf`

 ```
-create database ptop
+create database pymon
-use ptop
+use pymon
 # create user admin with password 'admin' with all PRIVILEGES
 create user grafana with password 'grafana'
-grant read on ptop to grafana
+grant read on pymon to grafana
-create user worker with password 'worker-auth'
+create user worker with password 'worker-password'
-grant write on ptop to worker
+grant write on pymon to worker
 ```